gitisacatsname/docs/README.md

 - **[Reroll](reroll.md)**
   - To rebuild a TKG-MultiCloud (TKG-m) or TKG-Service (TKG-s) cluster and ensure each node is re-imaged and collects new configurations from the management cluster, utilize the Cluster API's clusterctl tool.
-Initiate the process with clusterctl alpha rollout restart ```bash kubeadmcontrolplane/<control-plane-name> ``` for the control plane and ```bash clusterctl alpha rollout restart machinedeployment/<machine-deployment-name> ``` for worker nodes.
+Initiate the process with `clusterctl alpha rollout restart kubeadmcontrolplane/<control-plane-name>` for the control plane and `clusterctl alpha rollout restart machinedeployment/<machine-deployment-name>` for worker nodes.
 After executing, the nodes will be rebuilt, pulling the latest configurations from the management cluster.

 - **[TCP SSL](tcpssl.md)**